 Disease Status Definition Primary Induction Failure (PIF) The patient received treatment for acute leukemia but never achieved complete remission at any time .
 PIF is not limited by the number of unsuccessful treatments; this disease status only applies to recipients who have never been in complete remission .
-Complete Remission (CR) Hematologic complete remission is defined as meeting all of the following response criteria for at least four weeks. • < 5% blasts in the bone marrow • Normal maturation of all cellular components in the bone marrow • No extramedullary disease (e.g., CNS, soft tissue disease) • Neutrophils ≥ 1,000/μL • Platelets ≥ 100,000/μL • Transfusion independent In some cases, there may not be a four-week interval between completion of therapy and the pre-transplant disease assessment; in this case, CR should still be reported as the status at transplant, since it represents the "best assessment" prior to HCT.
-This is an exception to the criteria that CR be durable beyond four weeks; the pre-transplant disease status should not be changed based on early relapse or disease assessment post-transplant.
+Complete Remission (CR) Hematologic complete remission is defined as meeting all of the following response criteria for at least four weeks. < 5% blasts in the bone marrow Normal maturation of all cellular components in the bone marrow No extramedullary disease (e.g., CNS, soft tissue disease) Neutrophils ≥ 1,000/μL Platelets ≥ 100,000/μL Transfusion independent In some cases, there may not be a four-week interval between completion of therapy and the pre-transplant disease assessment; in this case, CR should still be reported as the status at transplant, since it represents the "best assessment" prior to HCT.
+This is an exception to the criteria that CR be durable beyond four weeks; the pre-transplant disease assessment post-transplant.

 Include recipients with persistent cytogenetic or molecular abnormalities who meet the above CR criteria for hematologic CR.
 Include recipients meeting the above CR criteria regardless of how many courses of therapy were required to achieve CR.

-The number of this complete remission can be determined by using the following guidelines:

-- · 1st CR: no prior relapse

-- 2nd CR: one prior relapse

-- · 3rd or higher: two or more prior relapses

-Relapse is defined as the recurrence of disease after CR, meeting the following criteria:

-- ≥ 5% blasts in the marrow or peripheral blood - · Extramedullary disease - Reappearance of cytogenetic and/or molecular abnormalities associated with diagnosis that, in the judgment of a physician, are at a level representing relapse - Disease presence determined by a physician upon clinical assessment The number of this relapse can be determined by using the following guidelines: - 1st relapse: one prior CR - 2nd relapse: two prior CRs - 3rd or higher: three or more CRs Do not include a partial response (PR) when determining number of relapse.
+The number of this complete remission can be determined by using the following guidelines: 1st CR: no prior relapse 2nd CR: one prior relapse 3rd or higher: two or more prior relapses Relapse (REL) Relapse is defined as the recurrence of disease after CR, meeting the following criteria: ≥ 5% blasts in the marrow or peripheral blood Extramedullary disease Reappearance of cytogenetic and/or molecular abnormalities associated with diagnosis that, in the judgment of a physician, are at a level representing relapse Disease presence determined by a physician upon clinical assessment The number of this relapse can be determined by using the following guidelines: 1st relapse: one prior CR 2nd relapse: two prior CRs 3rd or higher: three or more CRs Do not include a partial response (PR) when determining number of relapse.
 Recipients who achieve a PR to treatment should be classified as either PIF or relapse; PR in acute leukemia is generally of short duration and is unlikely to predict clinical benefit.
+No Treatment The recipient was diagnosed with acute leukemia and never received therapeutic agents; include patients who have received only supportive therapy, including growth factors and/or blood transfusions.